aws/aws-cdk/packages/@aws-cdk/app-staging-synthesizer/README.md

 > The Default Staging Stack is being actively worked on right now and currently does not support image assets.

 The default Staging Stack includes all the staging resources necessary for CDK Assets.
-The below example is of a CDK App using the `AppScopedStagingSynthesizer` and creating a file asset for the Lambda Function source code.
+The below example is of a CDK App using the `AppStagingSynthesizer` and creating a file asset for the Lambda Function source code.
 As part of the `DefaultStagingStack`, an s3 bucket and iam role will be created that will be used to upload the asset to s3.